GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 ## Filters

+*   Filters allow narrowing an array to items that match a condition
+*   The `where` keyword indicates a filter, similar to `if` indicating a condition
+*   Each item from the array will be loaded into an input named `$` in the filter
+*   The filter produces a new array.
+To iterate over the results, use the `[]` operator
+*   Filters can only be the last element in a path, i.e. `a.b[where $.color = "red"].c` is invalid

-Filters allow narrowing an array down to just items that pass a condition.
-Let's use a filter to only include planets with a semi-major axis greater than 200 million km:
+Use a filter to only include planets with a semi-major axis greater than 200 million km:

 ``` {highlight="content:\[where.+?\]"}